MdSamsuzzohaShayon/youthspike-event-management/README.md

  - When clicking on empty player card that net name should be shown on the player list on the left
  - Get a sound notification on an socket event
  - Sponsors will always have a logo of ourself

+ - **Final Round**
+ - 2 points net logic [04:20](https://www.loom.com/share/a39b08628d344b6588bd94d23e47ad8e) appear in the final round
+ - The captain will select a net to break the tie.
+ - When we click on the a net from all nets in the last round, there will be a confirmation screen of all lineup of a net (team A player A, team B player B, team A player B, team B player A) and their pair score and ranking
+ - One captain will choose to ban a net and the other captain will be waiting

  - **Single Match (public)**